The Ur and Harran Latitudes, and Göbekli Tepe

 38.9225

 Getting to why I did not notice the Ur colatitude right off, I checked latitude first because the precise value for pi caught my eye in the conversion table.
-We live in a 360 degree world, probably due to ancient astronomers in this region.
+We live in a 360 degree world, probably due to ancient astronomers in the Sumer region.
 Cultures also invent 365 degree worlds, as known from the history of astronomy in China.
-Divide earth's circumference by days per solar orbit (0.98561° = SO), multiply by 10 pi, and the result is the latitude of the Ur ziggurat, or 30.9638° = 31.4159 SO.
+Divide earth's circumference by days per solar orbit (so = 0.98561°), multiply by 10 pi, and the result is the latitude of the Ur ziggurat (30.9638° = 31.4159 so).
 This 10x version of pi caught my eye, distracting from the latitude tangents.
 But, I digress with this precise pi coincidence given a 365.25 degree world.

 I turned next back to Göbekli Tepe and Harran.
 The sites are apparently intervisible, just over 40 km apart.
 The difference in latitude from Harran to Göbekli Tepe equals precisely 1/1,000 of earth's circumference.
 This is where we enter a twilight zone in ancient astronomy.
-Of course, the opposite metaphor is the proper one regarding the inference, "the dawn" of ancient astronomy.
-Also, Göbekli Tepe features the oldest known room aligned north-south.
+Of course, the opposite metaphor—"the dawn" of ancient astronomy, is the proper one regarding the implication.
+Göbekli Tepe features the oldest known room aligned north-south, evidence of astronomy in practice.

 Even non-archaeos understand stratification and deposition basics—deeper is older.
 Göbekli Tepe is 12,000 years old.
 Harran is equated with Abraham of biblical fame, and with Ur of Sumeria, the "Civilized Land" and a "cradle of civilization."
 That cradle and astronomy is presumed to be 4,000 to 5,000 years old, not 12,000.
 Harran is located at 3/4 atan latitude, a fixed parameter, and Göbekli Tepe is at a specific latitude difference north.
 Because the fixed parameter must come first, the conundrum, of course, is that this precise 1/1,000 of circumference latitude difference is either coincidence, or ancient astronomy just took a leap back to 12,000 years ago.

 Anyway, that's how I came to notice the latitudes and colatitudes of Ur and Harran, excitement enough without entering twilight zones of inference and interpretation.
 But if I must, I might argue the Ur and Harran "moon temples" evidence a relationship to astronomy and precise knowledge of geodesy.
 In other words, what we call exact sciences.
-Here is one more video of Göbekli Tepe, where carved stones speak well enough for themselves and for their makers 12,000 years ago.
+In videos of Göbekli Tepe, carved stones speak well enough for themselves and for their makers 12,000 years ago.

 2008.11 - Smithsonsian Magazine has the good sense to frame same as a question: "Gobekli Tepe: The World's First Temple?
 Turkey's stunning Gobekli Tepe upends the conventional view of the rise of civilization," by Andrew Curry with photographs by Berthold Steinhilber.